 - 1.1 The Council is committed to sound corporate governance and to protecting the public funds with which it has been entrusted.
-In discharging its responsibilities, the Council wish to discourage fraud and corruption, whether this is attempted by internal or external sources. - 1.2 Minimising any losses to fraud and corruption is an essential part of ensuring that all of the Council's resources are used for the purposes for which they are intended. - 1.3 The Fraud Response Plan provides guidance on the action to be taken when a fraud is suspected or discovered and enables the Council to: - Minimise and recover losses - Establish and secure evidence necessary for criminal and disciplinary action - Take disciplinary action against those involved - Review the reasons for the incident and ensure that actions are implemented to strengthen procedures, controls and prevent recurrence.

-1.4 Any suspicion of fraud will be treated seriously and will be investigated in accordance with the Council's procedures and the relevant legislation.
+In discharging its responsibilities, the Council wish to discourage fraud and corruption, whether this is attempted by internal or external sources. - 1.2 The Fraud Response Plan provides guidance on the action to be taken when a fraud is suspected or discovered and enables the Council to: - Minimise and recover losses; - Establish and secure evidence necessary for criminal and disciplinary action; - Take disciplinary action against those involved; and, - Review the reasons for the incident and ensure that actions are implemented to strengthen procedures, controls and prevent recurrence. - 1.4 Any suspicion of fraud will be treated seriously and will be investigated in accordance with the Council's procedures and the relevant legislation.